nillkitty/SKX/README.md

 # **A Note on Accuracy**
 The goal of the project is to use NES-accurate physics and enemy behavior.
 Any help correcting parameters to make the game behave more accurately is appreciated.
 Most classes contain a section of (usually private) variables labelled "Behavioral Parameters" that can be adjusted to tweak the gameplay of those elements.

 The mere act of implicitly removing technical limitations imposed by the NES changes the nature of the game.
-Many rooms have slightly different enemy timimg as a result of the mere removal of lag and sprite limits.
+Many rooms (Room 7, for example) have slightly different enemy timimg as a result of the mere removal of lag and sprite limits.

 # New Gameplay Elements
 * New items